Wardrobe of Mary, Queen of Scots: Clothing in the inventories and treasurer's accounts

 During Mary's adult reign in Scotland, purchases of textiles for her clothes and payments for tailors appear in the accounts of the Lord Treasurer.
 Her mother, Mary of Guise, as Regent (1554-1560) had paid for her clothes from her own French incomes.
-Mary had a wardrobe as a department of her household, with several officers and artisans including tailors and embroiderers, and the "tapissiers" who looked after tapestry, beds, and furniture with her menusier, the household carpenter or upholsterer.
+Mary had a wardrobe as a department of her household, with several officers and artisans including tailors and embroiderers, and the "tapissiers" who looked after tapestry, beds, and furniture with her menusier, Nicholas Guillebault, the household carpenter or upholsterer.
 In March 1566 she rewarded her French embroiderer, Pier Veray, with the lucrative position of clerk of the customs of Edinburgh, an office taken from a suspect in the murderer of David Riccio.
+Charles La Brosse or Labroce was also working as her embroiderer at this time.
 There were workers outside the household too, mostly in Edinburgh, including the Flemish shoemaker Fremyn Alezard and the furrier Archibald Leche.

-Servais de Condé, a valet of the chamber, kept a written record in French tracking the use of the more expensive fabrics.
+Servais de Condé, a valet of the chamber, assisted by Angell Marie, perfumer and varlet of the wardrobe, kept a written record in French tracking the use of the more expensive fabrics.
 A broadly similar record of fabrics used by Mary of Guise from 1552 to 1554 also survives.
+Mary imported some of her fabrics from Flanders, buying over £300 worth of silk and velvet in September 1565, while purchases from Scottish merchants are also recorded.
+Cuthbert Ramsay provided merchandise worth £1583 Scots in July 1566.
+Textiles in his shop were detailed in the will of his wife, Jonet Fleming.

-In this example from July 1564, black velvet was given to Mary's tailor Jehan de Compiegne to make a purse for kerchiefs:Plus a Jehan de Conpiegne i quartier de veloux noyr pour faire une grand bource pour la Royne lequelz fert a metre les mouchoy.More, to Jehan de Compiegne, a quarter of black velvet to make a big purse for the queen, which she carries to hold kerchiefs.
+In this example from July 1564, black velvet was given to Mary's tailor Jean de Compiègne, also known as Jehan Poulliet, to make a purse for kerchiefs:Plus a Jehan de Conpiegne i quartier de veloux noyr pour faire une grand bource pour la Royne lequelz fert a metre les mouchoy.More, to Jehan de Compiegne, a quarter of black velvet to make a big purse for the queen, which she carries to hold kerchiefs.

-Some linen mouchoirs in the inventories may have been handkerchiefs, while others appear to be head coverings.
-Other linen items include pairs of callesons or caleçons, linen hose or stockings or undergarments which were also made for the fool known as La Jardiniere.

 Inventories of Mary's clothes written in French survive in the National Archives of Scotland and were printed by Joseph Robertson in 1863.
 This is an example of a skirt, with a note that it was given to the queen's favourite Mary Beaton:Une vasquyne de satin cramoysy enrechye d'une bande d'ung passement d'argent faict a jour et borde d'ung passement d'argent.Au moy de Fevvrier la Royne donne laditz vasquine a Mademoysel de Beton.